 - Early morning extended care begins at 7:30 am at no cost

-- After school extended care available on a contract basis full-time or hourly until 6:00pm
+- After school extended care available on a contract basis full-time or hourly until 6:00 pm (4:00 pm day before holidays)

 - After school enrichment classes available

-- Physical education program twice a week; middle school after school sports program
+- Physical education program three times a week (TK-5); twice a week (6-8); middle school after school sports program

-- Middle school electives may include: Spanish, Art, Peleh Lab (maker's space), Coding, 3D Printing, Video-making, Robotics, Drama, Improv, Yearbook, Cooking, Garage Band
+- Middle school electives may include: Spanish, Art, Peleh Lab (maker's space), Coding, 3D Printing, Video-making, Robotics, Improv, Yearbook, Cooking, Photography, Podcasting, Music

 - Public speaking and performance skills emphasized in all grade levels